SimonDevelop/php-docker/docs/chapter01.md

 $docker->removeVolumes([
     "/my/own/datadir"
 ]);
-// remove volumes in the Volumes list for the docker container
+// remove volumes in the Volumes list of docker container
 ```

 ---